 Eat healthier.
 Exercise more.
 Get organized.

 These may be some of the new year’s resolutions you had in mind.
-But for those of you hoping to apply to business school in 2021, add MBA application planning to this list.
+But for those of you hoping to apply to business school in 2022, add MBA application planning to this list.
 (If you are still deciding whether now is the right time to apply, check out these tips from Personal MBA Coach on whether it is the right time for an MBA here.)

-To give you a head start and keep you on track in the new year, Personal MBA Coach would like to share our 4-part MBA Planning series this January, which breaks down the MBA planning process into 4 easy to follow steps.
+If you want to get a head start and keep on track in the new year, do not miss Personal MBA Coach’s 4-part MBA planning series this January, which breaks down the MBA planning process into 4 easy to follow steps.

 Without changing jobs, there are some steps you can and should be taking now to ensure that when you sit down to draft your MBA essays and prepare for your interviews you have plenty to talk about.